anthonyins/ass-flex/README.md

 ### Description:

-The Clarus Gallery project is a website designed to allow users to explore various art collections and exhibitions.
-This project incorporates important CSS features such as "flex," "position," "margin," and "padding."
-The primary goal is to create an attractive, user-friendly, and responsive web interface that enables users to seamlessly discover art collections, exhibitions, and related content.
+The Clarus Gallery project is an example of a website designed for users to explore various art collections and exhibitions.
+The primary goal of this project is to reinforce CSS features such as 'flex' ,'position', 'margin', and 'padding' while creating an attractive, user-friendly, and responsive web interface.

 ### Expected Outcome: